duppypro/wordle-league/README.md

 - [ ] enable create/join/leave teams (teams is what makes it a Wordle League instead of just Wordle Challenges)
 - [ ] offer choice of word set.
 Defaulting to original Josh Whordle
 - [ ] bind puzzles to fixed time periods (assume local Day)
+- [ ] Re-factor update challenge state as method in challenge Class
+- [ ] Re-factor style sheet to be created programatically from redraw module